Philc90/aws-sa-associate-saac03/0600-IAM_ACCOUNTS_ORGS/00_LEARNINGAIDS/IAM-Notes.md

 - another benefit: certain svcs get cheaper when used more (volume discount) or pay in advance (reservation)
   - consolidate benefits from each acc
 - *Service Control Policy (SCP)*: service.
 Restrict what acc's in org can do
+- *Role Switch*: outside identity uses role of aws account (login directly or identity federation), but can switch to others